-Budget constraints, major shifts in student demographics, higher competition.
+The pandemic, major shifts in student demographics, higher competition.
 New challenges are having a notable impact on college enrollment.
-In fact, Inside Higher Ed reported 63 percent of colleges and universities failed to meet enrollment goals in 2019 – making your role in managing an admissions team is more important than ever.
+According to National Student Clearinghouse, postsecondary enrollment dropped 4.1% in spring 2022 – making your role in managing an admissions team more important than ever.

 But recruiting has become much more complex.
-Most admissions teams are being asked to do more with less, and prospects themselves are coming in with big expectations.
-This means changes are on the horizon for admissions leaders who are motivated to improve their teams and succeed in the new age of higher education.
+Most admissions teams are being asked to do more with less, and prospects themselves are taking a hard look at the value of higher education.
+This means changes are on the horizon for admissions leaders.

 Six actionable tips for improving your admissions team management